 The subject itself has more to do with a way of thinking rather than an assimilation of 'facts', with the authenticity of processes, rather than conclusions.
 Less than half of the course content has similarity with the mathematics studied in school.
 It is the remaining part, broadly classified as modern, pure, abstract mathematics that defines the core of the subject.
 The papers falling in this category are modern algebra and analysis, the main requirement for which is an aptitude for logical reasoning, much the same as that required for the 'logic' papers of Philosophy.
-On the other hand, there are a number of courses in applied mathematics and modelling, which draw examples from applications in diverse field, including theoretical physics.
+On the other hand, there are a number of courses in applied mathematics and modeling, which draw examples from applications in diverse fields, including theoretical physics.
 Applicants who appear for the interview will be tested on their understanding of basic mathematical concepts studied in school as well as their reasoning ability.

 The course offers eighteen papers in Mathematics along with two research level papers in the fourth year.
-All papers are compulsory are compulsory with no option papers being offered.
-The sequence and content of the papers can be found on the Delhi University website.
-These are distributed over eight semesters, with semester-end University examinations taking place in November and May every year.
-75% weightage is given to these examinations, and 25% to internal assessment.
+All papers are compulsory.
+The sequence and contents of the papers can be found on the Delhi University website.
+These are distributed over eight semesters, with semester-end University examinations taking place in November and May each year.
+75% weightage is given to theory examinations, and 25% to Internal assessment.
 A lot of emphasis has been given to 'hands-on' exposure to software such as Mathematica and Matlab through practicals.